peteqian/COV-APP-19/README.md

 Don't forget them as they are how to login to django admin :)

+## TO START
+if you haven't already start a pipenv shell with `pipenv shell`

+then if you aren't already in the base directory

+`cd covidTracing`
 then start start the server with
 `python manage.py runserver`